Randy Arozarena Player Props: Rays vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.22 team ERA that ranks 16th among all league pitching staffs.
+- The Orioles have the 16th-ranked team ERA across all MLB pitching staffs (4.20).

-- The Orioles rank 17th in baseball in home runs surrendered (112 total, 1.2 per game).
+- Orioles pitchers combine to allow 112 total home runs at a rate of 1.2 per game (to rank 16th in baseball).

-- Gibson (9-6 with a 4.77 ERA and 90 strikeouts in 115 2/3 innings pitched) aims for his 10th win when he makes the start for the Orioles, his 21st of the season.

 © 2023 Data Skrive.
 All rights reserved.